creativecommons/creativecommons-base/docs/content/getting-started.md

 <br/>

-_For a step by step guide on how you can set up WordPress in your local environment please read and follow the tutorial provided in this []()._
+_For a step by step guide on how you can set up WordPress in your local environment please read and follow the tutorial provided in this [How to set up a local development...](https://www.endpoint.com/blog/2019/08/07/set-up-local-development-environment-for-wordpress)._

 ## Installation Guide